Skip to content

 • Handle the new validation errors: Update your error handling to catch these validation errors when creating an Elements instance.

-• Create fresh PaymentIntents or SetupIntents: When you receive a validation error, create a new PaymentIntent or SetupIntent and use its client secret to initialize Elements.
+• Create new PaymentIntents or SetupIntents: When you receive a validation error, create a new PaymentIntent or SetupIntent and use its client secret to initialize Elements.

 • Avoid reusing client secrets: Always use fresh client secrets for new payment flows or verify that the associated intent is in a valid state (typically requires_payment_method or requires_confirmation).